mbari-org/humpback-whale-song-detection/README.md

     just dev

 This task does code formatting, type checking, and testing.
+All tasks now use `uv run` automatically.

 **NOTE**: Before committing/pushing any changes, be sure to also run: